Elliptically Distributed Lozenge Tilings of a Hexagon: Introduction

-Of interest will be the $\Delta$-symbol with six parameters $t_0, t_1, t_2, t_3, u_0, u_1$ satisfying the balancing condition $q^{2n-2} t_0 t_1 t_2 t_3 u_0 u_1 = q$.
-Because the usual balancing condition has $pq$ on the right hand side (the reader should consult the Appendix of \cite{EHI} for more on why this is necessary), we multiply $u_1$ by $p$ (this choice is arbitrary, so a priori some symmetry is broken, but this will not affect our results).
-We define the \textit{discrete elliptic Selberg density} as:
+Of interest will be the $\Delta$-symbol with six parameters $t_0$, $t_1$, $t_2$, $t_3$, $u_0$, $u_1$ satisfying the balancing condition $q^{2n-2} t_0 t_1 t_2 t_3 u_0 u_1 = q$.
+Because the usual balancing condition has $pq$ on the right-hand side (the reader should consult the Appendix of~\cite{EHI} for more on why this is necessary), we multiply $u_1$ by $p$ (this choice is arbitrary, so a priori some symmetry is broken, but this will not affect our results).
+We define the \textit{discrete elliptic Selberg density} as

-where $l_i = n-i+\lambda_i$, $z_i = q^{l_i} t_0$ and the constant is independent of $\lambda$ and present in the formula to make the $\Delta$-symbol elliptic in all of its arguments (the value of the constant can be computed, but such constants will be immaterial for the rest of the paper).
-This discrete elliptic Selberg density is the weight function for the discrete elliptic multivariate biorthogonal functions defined in \cite{BCn}.
-Notice it can be written more symmetrically in terms of the $z_i$'s and the elliptic Gamma functions as
+where $l_i = n-i+\lambda_i$, $z_i = q^{l_i} t_0$ and the constants are independent of $\lambda$ and present to make the $\Delta$-symbol elliptic in all of its arguments.
+Their values are explicit~\cite{BCn}.
+This discrete elliptic Selberg density is the weight function for the discrete elliptic multivariate biorthogonal functions defined in~\cite{BCn}.